-Here it is, our first publication, award-winning author C. J. Hopkins’ debut novel, ZONE 23, published under our venerable imprint, Snoggsworthy, Swaine & Cormorant Paperbacks …
+Oh, and, don’t forget our first publication, C. J. Hopkins’ debut novel, ZONE 23, which we published in 2017 under our venerable imprint, Snoggsworthy, Swaine & Cormorant Paperbacks.

 ZONE 23 … a darkly comic dystopian satire about being human, all-too-human, featuring two of the most endearing and emotionally messed-up Anti-Social anti-heroes that have ever rebelled against the forces of Normality.
 Set in the post-catastrophic future, in a peaceful, prosperous, corporate-controlled society where virtually everything has been privatized and commodified, all dissent and non-conformity has been pathologized, and the human race is being genetically corrected in order to establish everlasting peace on Earth, ZONE 23 is a hilarious, heartbreaking affirmation of the anarchic human spirit, and a defiant departure from the norms of both the genre sci-fi and literary novel.

-It’s available online from Amazon, Barnes & Noble, Waterstones, Dussmann, Hugendubel, Indiebound, this Dutch outfit, this one in Norway, Indigo in Canada, this suspicious-looking bookseller in Russia, Angus & Robertson Bookworld in Australia, and assorted other online booksellers … or you can physically order it at your local bookstore, if you’re into that kind of thing.
+It’s available online from Amazon, Barnes & Noble, Waterstones, Dussmann, Hugendubel, Indiebound, this Dutch outfit, this one in Norway, Indigo in Canada, this suspicious-looking bookseller in Russia, Angus & Robertson Bookworld in Australia, and most other online booksellers … or you can physically order it from a human being at your local bookstore, if you’re into that kind of thing.
 It has sold surprisingly well during its first two years, especially given that we refused to put any money into promoting it, and that the corporate press won’t review it.

-Here are some of the reviews it’s been getting …
+Here are some of the reviews it’s been getting from actual people …

 “Zone 23 is a roller coaster ride.
 Actually, it is the whole fun fair!
 This is a very clever and gritty novel but beware; there are horrors as well as sardonic humour in Hopkins waterfalls of evocative description so detailed you can taste the stink, feel the despair and shudder at the pressure of the constant noise … Hopkins depicts the environment, the characters and the cascade of their thoughts in elaborate and exquisite detail.” — Wendy Lowdon, Wenlowdwhispers